GSA-TTS/identity-site/_pages/partners/learn.md

 Estimated user volume, which determines the pricing tier, will be determined when a new agency comes onto the platform and once per year thereafter.
 GSA will generate and submit invoices to each agency based on the actual user volume in the final quarter of the billing cycle as referenced in block 27 in the 7600B.
 Actual volume is measured as the aggregate total number of users present in the applications for an agency at the time of invoicing, which is at the conclusion of the PoP.
 A conservative estimate of user volume is used during the remainder of the billing cycle.

-## User attribute update notifications: Webhooks for user events
+## User attribute update notifications

-We currently offer notifications of user attribute updates via a webhook (HTTP push API)for account deletion events, as users may recreate their account if they are unable to successfully recover access.
-Documentation on how to establish subscription to our push notification service is available in our [developer documentation](https://developers.login.gov/push-notifications).
-Additional notifications of attributes updates will be added in the future.
+We offer push notifications to partner applications of user attribute updates using the Web Push Protocol.
+See our [developer documentation](https://developers.login.gov/push-notifications) for details.

 ## Messaging available to communicate to your users